-BS, Mechanical Engineering, Minor: Human Movement Biomechanics – University of Dayton
+BS, Mechanical Engineering, minor in Bioengineering – University of Notre Dame

 BS, Biomedical Engineering, Concentration: Biomechanics, Minor: Ethics – North Carolina State University